dgwatkins/wcml/readme.txt

 * Bug fix: In some cases the WooCommerce endpoints were not translated correctly
 * Bug fix: An extra 'a' tag was added to products in the mini-cart
 * Bug fix: A 404 error was returned on the translated product category archive page
+* Bug fix: Some shipping methods were displayed incorrectly on the cart page when using Table Rate Shipping

 = 3.6.4 =